What’s Happening NOW

 June 29, 2020

 Toronto and Region Conservation Authority’s (TRCA) ambitious city-building initiative, The Meadoway, has been selected by the High Line Network in New York to join their international network of infrastructure reuse projects.

 The High Line Network fosters collaboration between infrastructure project teams to help these valuable community initiatives reach their full potential.
 This is only the second time in the Network’s history that the highly-regarded organization has extended an invitation to a Canadian project.

 “We believe your commitment to reusing infrastructure to create dynamic open spaces will be a worthy addition to our learning community,” said Asima Jansveld, Vice-President of the High Line Network.

-Thanks to the vision and generous support of The W. Garfield Weston Foundation, The Meadoway will transform the day-to-day lives of thousands of Torontonians, giving them easy access to nature.
+Thanks to the vision and generous support of the Weston Family Foundation, The Meadoway will transform the day-to-day lives of thousands of Torontonians, giving them easy access to nature.

 The 16-km, 500-acre hydro corridor will connect Rouge National Urban Park with the Don River path system leading to the downtown core.

 “We’re delighted to see The Meadoway join this group of innovative urban infrastructure projects,” said Tamara Rebanks, Chair, Weston Family Foundation.

 “With more and more Canadians living in cities, the need to reimagine these underutilized spaces grows to provide places for communities to connect with nature and each other.”